30 Picturesque Places to Visit in Nepal

 Dhulikhel is an authentic Newari town situated on the eastern side of Kathmandu Valley, known for its scenic beauty and breathtaking panoramic view of the majestic Himalayas.
 The town itself has a rich cultural heritage, several ancient temples and shrines, and narrow alleys full of Newari houses.
 It has become a popular destination for tourists seeking peace and a picturesque retreat.

 Dhulikhel is also a famous destination for hiking and nature walks, with backdrop views of Himalayan peaks including Langtang, Dorje Lakpa, Gaurishankar, and other peaks.
-There are numerous trails that lead to hilltops, viewpoints, and villages offering views of lush greenery, terraced fields, and serene environments to immerse oneself in the natural beauty of the area.
+Numerous trails lead to hilltops, viewpoints, and villages offering views of lush greenery, terraced fields, and serene environments to immerse oneself in the natural beauty of the area.

 In recent years, Dhulikhel has witnessed the development of resorts, hotels, and guest houses, offering comfortable accommodations.
 The town also hosts various cultural events and festivals, providing a glimpse into the local traditions and celebrations.
 Visitors can also engage in meditation retreats, learn about Buddhist philosophy, and find inner peace amidst the tranquil surroundings.
 In Dhulikhel, you can hike one day to multi-day at Nagarkot Dhulikhel Trekking.